zhoufy20/LearningNotes/Paper-List.md

 ### *2.1. and 2.2.
 DeePMD-Kit Code*

-DeePMD-kit: A deep learning package for many-body potential energy representation and molecular dynamics.
+DeePMD-kit : A deep learning package for many-body potential energy representation and molecular dynamics.
 DeePMD-kit takes a **system** as the data structure.
 A snapshot of a system is called a **frame**.
 A system may contain multiple frames with the same atom types and numbers, i.e. the same formula (like `H2O`).